shaliulab/idtrackerai/docs/source/quickstart.rst

 italics to get advice about how to set the parameters to track the sample videos with good performance levels.

+The full process of tracking this sample video takes around 5-7 minutes in one of our computers (:doc:`./requirements`).
+The time varies with the amount of interaction with the GUI that the user needs to explore the video and set the parameters.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 1.
 Download the video example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^